 A type of finish similar to lacquer, acrylic is a non-toxic, reflective high gloss finish which can give cabinets a perfectly smooth appearance.
-It is available in a wide range of colors and will give a mirror-like semblance to your kitchen cabinets.
+It is available in a wide range of colors and gives a glossy sheen to your kitchen cabinets.

 What is a laminate finish?

 Laminates are a composite artificial material, commonly used on modular kitchen cabinets.
 Made by pressing together thin layers of flat paper and plastic resins, the upper layer is printed with a decorative pattern or colour.
 The laminates used in kitchen cabinets are pressed in factories using high pressure using automated machinery.